freicar-2022-1/freicar_project_sign_detect/README.md

 ![Sensor-equipped RC car, a stop sign (class 0), a this-junction-priority-sign (class 1), an autonomous driving sign (clasc 2) and a traffic cone (class 3)](images/car-and-classes.jpg)

 Traffic signs were printed out to paper and glued on wooden mounts.
 The size of the traffic signs is 10x10 centimeters.
 Below, an [ARUCO marker](https://learnopencv.com/augmented-reality-using-aruco-markers-in-opencv-c-python/) encoding the sign type was printed.

+Components have been implemented as ROS nodes.
+ROS ([Robot Operating System](https://www.ros.org/)) provides a framework for basic common robot tasks.

 ## Training the YOLOv7 model